-As part of its diversity agenda, DIT developed the Access to Apprenticeship initiative in partnership with JP Morgan and the ESB.
+As part of its diversity agenda, DIT developed the Access to Apprenticeship initiative in partnership with JP Morgan and the ESB, who between them pledged €250,000 to this initiative.
 DIT has a long and successful track record in providing access programmes at undergraduate level and is also the leading provider of apprenticeship education in Ireland.
 The Access to Apprenticeship programme, a pilot of which began in September 2017, is an opportunity to combine these strengths.